OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 Part 2: Data Schemas & Structures
 2.1 Core Data Resources
 RunState.gd: Resource, class_name RunState.
 The persistent state for an entire run.
+Properties:
+- gold: int - The player's current gold count
+- day: int - The current day of the run, used for difficulty scaling and node generation
-Properties: gold: int, run_instances: Dictionary[String, GachaBallInstance] (The master dictionary of all permanent instances for the run.)
+- run_instances: Dictionary[String, GachaBallInstance] - The master dictionary of all permanent instances for the run, keyed by instance UUID
 **GachaBallDefinition.gd:** Resource, class_name GachaBallDefinition.
 The immutable template for a GachaBall.
 *   **Properties:**
     - `@export var id: StringName` - Unique identifier for this definition